mit-ll-responsible-ai/hydra-zen/docs/source/overview.rst

-Libraries like `PyTorch Lightning <https://pytorch-lightning.readthedocs.io/en/latest/>`_ help to eliminate boilerplate code – the for-loops and other control-flow logic – associated with training and testing a neural network;
+Libraries like `PyTorch Lightning <https://pytorch-lightning.readthedocs.io/en/latest/>`_ help to eliminate boilerplate code – for-loops and other control-flow logic – associated with training and testing a neural network;
 Hydra with hydra-zen follows suite and eliminates the code you would write to configure, orchestrate, and organize the results of your various experiments.